Deci-AI/super-gradients/documentation/source/Data.md

 All of which can be imported from the `super_gradients.training.datasets` module.
 Note that some of the above implementations require following a few simple setup steps, which are all documented [here](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/training/datasets/Dataset_Setup_Instructions.md)

 Creating a `torch.utils.data.DataLoader` from a dataset can be tricky, especially when defining some parameters on the fly.
-For example, in distributed training (i.e DDP) the  `torch.utils.data.DataLoader` must be given a proper `Sampler` such that the dataset indices will be divided among the different processes.
+For example, in distributed training (i.e., DDP) the  `torch.utils.data.DataLoader` must be given a proper `Sampler` such that the dataset indices will be divided among the different processes.
 ```
-Warning: Using the wrong sampler when defining a dataloader to be used with DDP, will lead the different processes to iterate over the same data samples giving little to no speedup over single GPU training!
+Warning: Using the wrong sampler when defining a data loader to be used with DDP will lead the different processes to iterate over the same data samples giving little to no speedup over single GPU training!
 ```
 This is where SG's `training.dataloaders.get` comes in handy by taking the burden of instantiating the proper default sampler according to the training settings.
 Once instantiated, any of the above can be passed to the `torch.utils.data.DataLoader` constructor and be used for training, validation, or testing: